faithoflifedev/google_vision_workspace/packages/google_vision/tool/README.md

 ## Recent Changes

 ### New for v1.2.0
-  - helper methods that simplify any `single` detection so a simple face detection can be performed with the `faceDetection(String filePathOrGsUri)` method
+  - helper methods that simplify any `single` detection so a simple face detection can be performed with the `faceDetection(String filePathOrGsUri)` method, see the table below.

 ### New for v1.0.8
   - web entities and pages detection [https://cloud.google.com/vision/docs/detecting-web](https://cloud.google.com/vision/docs/detecting-web), provides urls of web pages that match the specified image